Meet Our Team: Christine Farren

 Tell us a bit about you and your role and history at Foodwise.

 I’m the Executive Director for Foodwise, but as I’ve been with the organization since 2003 (!), I’ve had many different roles, including administrative, marketing, and fundraising.
 The latter had been my primary focus for about nine years, before accepting the ED position.
 The work has always been dynamic and interesting, and I love the balance of active/physical labor and desk time.
 Communicating directly with our community at the farmers market, at events, and in our education programs is my jam.
 I love all the people!

 What’s a difficult or challenging part of your job?

 Honestly, it’s not the job that is challenging as much as my response to the challenges that is what I’m working on.
 Growth in management and leadership does not come without discomfort, and I’m trying to get more accustomed to that discomfort.
 So instead of avoiding it, it’s more like “Hi, Old Friend, nice to see you again.
 You are reminding me that this is a growth situation.
 We will get through this.”

-So many things bring me joy about the work at CUESA: seeing kids light up in a cooking class and dive into the vegetable-centric dishes they have created; knowing some of the regular shoppers and interacting with them year after year; and of course, having access to the best tasting produce.
+So many things bring me joy about the work at Foodwise: seeing kids light up in a cooking class and dive into the vegetable-centric dishes they have created; knowing some of the regular shoppers and interacting with them year after year; and of course, having access to the best tasting produce.
 I’m always motivated when I get to work at 6:30 am on a market day and then realize that my farmer friends have been up since 3 am.
 Working with farmers calibrates my internal complaints every time.
-And as I said before, I am always inspired by the dedication and commitment of the CUESA staff.
+And as I said before, I am always inspired by the dedication and commitment of our staff.
 There is so much heart in this work, and everyone on this team puts their all into it.

 What do you do to recharge outside of work?